ghazl94/ghazl94.github.io/index.rst

 Hello, Welcome!
 ================

-I'm Ghazal, and this is my personal website!
-Ghazal (غزل) is a Persian word referring to a form of amatory poem or ode, originating in Arabic literature.
+My name is Ghazal, and this is my personal website!
+Ghazal (غزل) is a Persian word referring to a form of poem or ode.
 I hope you enjoy exploring my corner of the internet.

 About Me
 --------

-I'm a motivated genetics graduate with hands-on experience in both experimental and computational workflows.
+I am a motivated genetics graduate with hands-on experience in both experimental and computational workflows.
 My expertise spans next-generation sequencing (NGS), 3D cell culture, and foundational machine learning applications in genomics.
+Familiar with Python, R, and Bash for data processing and visualization.

 Education
 ---------